elf4j/elf4j-provider/README.md

   reloading the configuration file.
 The most frequent use case would be to change the minimum log output level, without restarting the application.
-* To avoid loss of logs when the application shuts down, it is the user's responsibility to call `LogServiceManger.INSTANCE.stopAll()` before the application exits.
+* To avoid loss of logs when the application shuts down, it is the user's responsibility to call `LogServiceManager.stop` before the application exits.
 Upon that call, the log service will
     1. stop accepting new log events
     2. block and wait for all the accepted log events to finish processing

-  Alternatively, the user can register a JVM shutdown hook using the thread returned by `LogServiceManager.INSTANCE.getShutdownHookThread()`.
+  Alternatively, the user can register a JVM shutdown hook using the thread returned by `LogServiceManager.getShutdownHookThread`.

 ## Usage